 These similarities can be drawn from the fact that both countries have relatively small populations (off course one is super rich and another extremely poor); both have kings and both are relatively homogeneous societies.

 In Norway HIV infection rates were high in the late 70’s and four decades later it is almost non-existent.
 On the other hand, the virus peaked in Swaziland around the late 90’s and is today considered the second biggest killer.
 What then could possibly explain this?

-It is easy to be tempted to deduce that Norway’s success in fighting HIV to the fact that Norway is a high income country.
+It is easy to be tempted to deduce that Norway’s success in fighting HIV to owes to the fact that it is a high income country.
 However, that would be a simplistic and narrow argument.
 If that was the case, South Africa would not be having the highest number of HIV positive people in the world because it is Africa’s biggest economy and a middle income country.